 Peggy Cady was raised in New York and has a BA from the State University of New York with an English major and a minor in filmmaking.
-She studied in Spain, moved to British Columbia in 1970 and became a Canadian citizen.
+She studied in Spain, moved to British Columbia and became a Canadian citizen.
 She took a Masters Degree programme in education and psychology at the University of British Columbia.
 She left a teaching career become a video artist, an art and design student, and a painter, with a continuing interest in filmmaking, photography and video.
 She moved to Victoria, BC, where she exhibited photography and participated in collaborative art projects at the Open Space Gallery and with Direct Media Association, pioneering in telemetry with slow-scan video performances.

 She worked with the National Film Board, teaching animation, filmmaking and photography in Victoria schools.
 She finished her design training, graduating from the Northwest Coast Institute of the Arts.
 She found her passion for design when she started a job at a weekly magazine.
 During this time she was mentored in typography and design by art director Robert Wilcox and artist Jim Corte, and later became the magazine's production manager.
 She went on to work for several other companies in Victoria, honing her design skills with tutors and courses, and later started her own business, which she still runs today.